Phoenix Drug Crime Attorney

 At the Belén Law Firm, we handle all types of drug crimes and cases.
 Below, we’ll cover some types of drug offenses in Arizona that we are prepared to handle.

-The penalties for simple possession (and most other drug crimes) vary depending on your prior criminal record and the type of drugs involved.
+The penalties for simple drug possession in Arizona (and most other drug crimes) vary depending on your prior criminal record and the type of drugs involved.
 The drug doesn’t have to be on your person, however; if law enforcement officers find illegal substances in an “area under your control” such as your car or home, you may receive drug possession charges.
 Depending on the facts of your case, having illegal drugs in your possession can land you in prison for up to 12 years.

 Drug Possession for Sale

 Possession with intent to distribute has more severe penalties than simple possession.
 Police often try to gather other evidence to prove intent to sell such as scales, baggies, and large amounts of cash.
 The penalties for possession with intent to sell are based on the type of drug.
 Harsher sentences apply for these types of drug offenses that involve especially dangerous narcotics such as fentanyl and heroin.

 In some cases, the actual presence of drugs is not necessary for a felony charge.
 Simply having items used to store, prepare, or sell drugs (drug paraphernalia) can result in a Class 6 felony charge in Arizona.